hyperledger-archives/fabric/docs/API/SandboxSetup.md

 #Writing, Building, and Running Chaincode in a Development Environment

-Chaincode developers need a way to test and debug their chaincode without having to set up a complete Openchain network.
+Chaincode developers need a way to test and debug their chaincode without having to set up a complete Hypderledger fabric network.
 This document describes how to write, build, and test chaincode in a local development environment.

 Multiple terminal windows inside the Vagrant development environment are required.
 One Vagrant terminal runs the validating peer; another Vagrant terminal runs the chaincode; the third Vagrant terminal runs the CLI or REST API commands to execute transactions.
 When running with security enabled, an additional fourth Vagrant terminal window is required to run the <b>Certificate Authority (CA)</b> server.
 Detailed instructions are provided in the sections below: